Shootout (sport): Rugby union

 In rugby union, five players take kicks on goal from the centre of the 22-metre line.
 If the scores are level after five players from each team have kicked, the shootout goes to sudden death.
 This tie-breaking method was used for the first time at a professional level in Leicester Tigers' Heineken Cup semi-final victory over the Cardiff Blues on 3 May 2009; after a 26–26 draw after extra time, Leicester won the shootout 7–6.
 The second instance of this was in the 2022 Champion's Cup quarterfinal between Toulouse and Munster, after a 24–24 draw, with Toulouse winning the shootout 4–2.
-The third instance occurred in the 2025 United Rugby Championship quarterfinal between Munster and the Sharks (rugby union), with the Sharks winning the shootout 6-4.
+The third instance occurred in the 2025 United Rugby Championship quarterfinal between Munster and the Sharks, with the Sharks winning the shootout 6-4.

 Water polo

 Following a tie in regulation, 5 players and a goalkeeper are chosen by the coaches of each team.
 Players shoot from the 5 meter line alternately at either end of the pool in turn until all five have taken a shot.
 If the score is still tied, the same players shoot alternately until one team misses and the other scores.
 The scores from the penalty shootout are added to the score instead of being counted as a separate score as in other sports.
 Colleges have no such shootout procedure; teams play two straight 3-minute periods, and if still tied play multiple 3-minute golden goal periods.